Mikawa Yakitori Bar, Siglap

 Baby Jude orders Yaki Onigiri.
 A rice ball, that is slathered with soy (I think) and then grilled on the coals.
 Crunchy and sweet, and chewy in the middle.
 I say Baby Jude what a very good choice you made there.
 Delicious.

 “Can Daddy have some?
-Oh it’s all gone, bugger!!!”
+Oh, it’s all gone, bugger!!!”

 I want to shower in this sauce.
 I literally drank this stuff down.
 Sweet and savoury.
 Mirin in here 100%, then you get this porkyness (is there such a word).
-The pork has been slow slow cooked, and is fall apart, literally.
+The pork has been slow slow cooked, and is falling apart, literally.
 Soft soft porky goodness.
 Oh my God, this was just so so amazing.
 If you come to Mikawa Yakitori Bar, Siglap, this is a MUST order.
 You just have to have this.
 If I was Jewish I’d still eat this, it’s that good.

 Buta Kakuni, or braised pork belly – I LOVE YOU!!!

 So this is not a Parson’s Nose – this is noses.
 Loads of them on a little skewer and then BBQ’d.
 This is Bonjiri, or as is more commonly known – chicken tail.
-Yep the little blob above the chicken arse.
+Yep, the little blob above the chicken arse.
 Not perhaps the most delectable bit of the bird to eat you’d think?
 But if you want intense chicken flavour, you need to become a bum person.
 Almost chicken concentrate in taste – super intense and super scrummy.
 Time for another beer please.
 Damn good.